-OpenVPN supports an array of operating systems including, but not limited to Windows, macOS, Android, and iOS.
+OpenVPN supports an array of OS including, but not limited to Windows, macOS, Android, and iOS.

 How does OpenVPN work?

-The protocol uses the OpenSSL library for encryption and authentication of data, which means it has access to all the ciphers in the OpenSSL library.
-The most commonly used in VPNs are AES, Blowfish, and ChaCha20.
+The protocol uses the OpenSSL library for encryption and data authentication, which means it has access to all the ciphers in the OpenSSL library.
+The most commonly used are AES, Blowfish, and ChaCha20.

-OpenVPN uses UDP and TCP as common network protocols to create a transport tunnel.
-It allows users to get past firewalls and Network Address Translation (NAT).
+OpenVPN uses UDP and TCP as standard network protocols to create a transport tunnel.
+It allows users to bypass firewalls and Network Address Translation (NAT).

 Third-party plug-ins can be used to enable extensions established at defined entry points.
 This is necessary to enable authentication via usernames/passwords in OpenSSL.
 It is also important to extend the application with the ever-changing internet firewalls.

 Most people will not use OpenVPN directly.
 Nowadays, this protocol is an integral part of most top VPN services, such as NordVPN, Surfshark, Atlas VPN, etc. That’s a good thing – many of these VPN providers combine the secure tunneling capabilities of OpenVPN and strong additional features to provide an all-around product.

 With that said, there are situations where using the standalone app makes more sense.
 In those cases, how to use OpenVPN will differ based on your GUI.
 For more information, we will again refer you back to OpenVPN’s How To page.

 |OpenVPN benefits||OpenVPN drawbacks|